PaddlePaddle/PaddleOCR/deploy/jeston/readme_en.md

-# Jeston
+# Jeston Deployment for PaddleOCR

 This section introduces the deployment of PaddleOCR on Jeston NX, TX2, nano, AGX and other series of hardware.

-## 1. 环境准备
+## 1. Prepare Environment

 You need to prepare a Jeston development hardware.
 If you need TensorRT, you need to prepare the TensorRT environment.
 It is recommended to use TensorRT version 7.1.3;

-1. jeston install paddlepaddle
+1. Install PaddlePaddle in Jeston

 paddlepaddle download [link](https://www.paddlepaddle.org.cn/inference/user_guides/download_lib.html#python)
 Please select the appropriate installation package for your Jetpack version, cuda version, and trt version.